marcoverpas/PhD_Lectures_Macerata_2025/README.md

 $$YD = Y - T + r_{-1} \cdot B_{h,-1} \quad \text{(2)} $$

-where $r$ is the interest rate and $B_h$ is households' holdings of bills.
+where $r$ is the interest rate and $B_h$ is households' holdings of bonds.
 The subscript $-1$ stands for lagged variable.

 Tax revenue (behavioural) is: